Where to Buy Cool Easter Candy in NYC and How to Get Rid of It Post-Holiday

 484 Broome Street near Wooster Street

 The shop's high-end chocolates are so scrumptious, even hard-to-please tweens will want to gobble them down.
 Also available at this cute shop: exotic toffees, fresh truffles and museum-worthy Easter eggs.
-There's also a second location in the Limelight Marketplace.

 How to Get Rid of All That Candy